ashierj/superdemo/doc/development/documentation/styleguide/index.md

 For tier, choose one:

-- Free, Premium, and Ultimate
+- Free, Premium, Ultimate
-- Premium and Ultimate
+- Premium, Ultimate
 - Ultimate

 For status, choose one: